zammad/zammad-documentation/admin/console/working-on-tickets.rst

 Working with ticket information
 *******************************

-.. note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at our `Community <https://community.zammad.org>`_.
+.. note:: Please note that this is not a full command list, if you're missing commands, feel free to ask over at the `Community <https://community.zammad.org>`_.

 Get the RAW mail that Zammad fetched
 ------------------------------------